TiagoHRPG/License-Plate-Recognition/README.md

 # License-Plate-Recognition
+<img src="image/detection.png" alt="Project inference example">

-A personal project for detect and read car license plates from images or videos.
+A personal project for detect and read car license plates from images or videos, the information read from the license is saved com a CSV file.
 The code was made using easyocr, pytorch and opencv.
-The network used for object detection was Yolov8n
+The network used for object detection was Yolov8n.

-<img src="image/detection.png" alt="Project inference example">

 > This Project was inspired on this video https://www.youtube.com/watch?v=73REqZM1Fy0&t=964s

 ## 🔨 Ajustes e melhorias